 13 years changed everything.
 Becoming a teacher wasn’t even her choice.
 Indecisiveness led all her life decisions to be guided by him and her family.
 Not once did she complained as she never had a preference.
 Then she did.

 Her dream was to open up a dessert place in town.
-Never fancied about going outside of town, home was too small of a place for anyone to survive the gossip of dumping your long-term boyfriend, if that was to happen.
+Never fancied about going outside of town, home was too small of a place for anyone to survive the gossip of dumping your long-term boyfriend.

 He was the nicest person she’d known.
 Their families liked each other and all their friends mixed well together.
 Nothing was amiss for her to say he was the wrong guy.
 He sounded like the perfect guy.
 She just didn’t feel she loved him.
 Being with him was an easy choice, especially when everyone already knew everyone.

-It’s exhausting to adjust to a new person.
-Leaving someone you’re comfortable with to get comfortable again with a new person would be so draining.
+It is exhausting to adjust to a new person.
+Leaving someone you are comfortable with to get comfortable again with a new person would be so draining.
 Still, it wasn’t a reason to stay with someone knowing you didn’t love him.

 “A high-quality single life is always preferred over a low-quality marriage.”

-I said it to her.
-If you could say to a stranger that you didn’t love your fiancé, what kind of marriage did you actually have in mind?
+I said that to her.
+If you could say to a stranger that you didn’t love your fiancé, what kind of marriage do you actually have in mind?
 For the first time in her life, she had a preference of what she wanted.
 Yet, she was going to compromise for the easiness of life.
 Maybe it would work for some people.
-It wouldn’t work for me and since she asked.
-I told her straight away.
+It wouldn’t work for me and since she asked, I told her straight away.

-Breaking up with the fiancé was necessary for me.
-First, you don’t keep someone around because they are nice to you.
-Your parents could give you the same care, just live with them forever.
-Unfair for the fiancé to be lied to as well when there’s no love in the relationship.
+Breaking up with the fiancé was necessary for mem however sad it might be.
+Don’t marry someone just because they are nice to you.
+It does not necessarily transform to love.
+It is unfair for the fiancé to be lied to as well when there’s no love in the relationship.
 Only one outcome would come from staying with someone she didn’t love, she would grow to hate the person one day just for “breathing too loud”.

-Listening to my honest opinions, she seemed to feel that I was telling her what she already knew.
+Listening to my honest opinion, she seemed to feel that I was telling her what she already knew.
 She did already know.
 She just didn’t want to act on it.
-I couldn’t hold her hands and made her do it.
+I couldn’t hold her hands and make her do it.
 So I only concluded by saying,

 “No one knows if you will be happier after your breakup.
-You just certainly won’t be happier staying in a relationship you are already unhappy with.”
+You just certainly won’t be happier staying in a relationship you are already unhappy in.”

 It was 4:30am.
 The sky was already lighting up.
 We had been sitting for 3 hours.
 The conversation was only going to repeat at this point.
 I gave her my phone number and we parted ways.

-Over the next few days, I was busy exploring Czech Republic and Slovakia.
+Over the next few weeks, I was busy exploring Czech Republic and Slovakia.
 Although I wanted to check up on her, some conversations on a night in Budapest with a stranger was best to stay there.
-Never to think I would hear from her.
-One day, I was going around Bratislava when I got a text that read,
+Never to think I would hear from her again, then one day, I was going around Bratislava when I got a text that read,

 “Hey, I broke up.
 Thank you so much.”